tmug/defunct-sunainapai.in-jekyll/_posts/2016-02-09-penang-island-trip-2015.md

 title: "Penang Island trip 2015"
 ---

-After spending 3 nights at [Kuala Lumpur][KL], we headed to Penang Island *(Pulau Pinang)*.
+In July 2015, [after spending 3 nights at Kuala Lumpur][KL], we headed to Penang Island *(Pulau Pinang)*.
 We stayed at *Batu Ferringhi,* which is about an hour drive from the airport by taxi.
 There are many beach resorts in Batu Ferringhi and we had booked one such resort.

 [KL]: {{site.url}}/blog/kuala-lumpur-trip-2015/

 In the evening, we walked through Batu Ferringhi night market.
-It has many vendors selling counterfeit products.
+It is infamous for selling counterfeit products.
 At one end of the market place, there are food joints.
 Kafe Long Beach is a popular place.
 It is a food court with several vendors serving Malay, Japanese, Thai, Indian and Chinese cuisines.
 One must try the waffles at Kafe Long Beach and